haskellweekly/haskellweekly/data/newsletter/issue-197.markdown

   > According to Stephen Diehl, algebraic effects are one of the most important problems that will be solved in the future for Haskell and I would like to make my modest contribution.

 - [Why Monad Composes Operations Sequentially](https://odone.io/posts/2020-02-03-monad-composes-sequentially.html) by Riccardo Odone
-  > I’ve been in the dark for a long time, until a few days ago it clicked.
+  > I've been in the dark for a long time, until a few days ago it clicked.
 So here I am, writing the post my past self would have loved to read.

 ## Jobs